taylorrohrich/MSDS_SERA_capstone/README.md

 ## Getting Started:

 - Add the data folder to the root directory for python files to read properly
+- Data can then be read in the format `pd.read_excel("../data/<filename>')`

 ## File Structure:

 - Data
   - Ignored Directory, where python files will assume the csv files will be read from
 - Cleaning
-  - Replication of STATA cleaning in python
+  - Replication of STATA cleaning in python.
+It includes:
+    - Scripts
+      - This is where the actualy python cleaning code is
-- Utils
+    - utils.py
       - This is where generic functions will go, broken down by portion of the pipeline
-- Constants
+    - constants.py
       - This is where generic constants will go (repeated lists of column names, csv names), broken down by portion of the pipeline
+- Stata
+  - Original STATA files